jedisct1/dsvpn/README.md

 This is a MacOS client, connecting to the VPN server `34.216.127.34` on port `1959`.
 The port number is optional here as well.

-On MacOS, the VPN server can be specified as a host name.
-Linux currently requires an IP address.

 ## That's it

 You are connected.
 Just hit `Ctrl`-`C` to disconnect.